 Businesses that are now looking to entice workers back to the office may need to replicate that cozy feel and convenience in the workplace.
-“People want the amenities of home,” says Cristina Ainslie, LEED AP BD+C, senior design director at Staples.
+“People want the amenities of home,” says Cristina Ainslie, LEED AP BD+C, senior design director.
 “They want to be able to sit on a sofa with pillows and a footrest when they take a call.
 They want floor lighting rather than overhead lighting and plants around to liven up the room — basically, they want that same level of comfortable setting in the office.”

 Ready for Workplace Reinvention